Informed Asymmetric Actor-Critic: Leveraging Privileged Signals Beyond Full-State Access: Introduction

-Traditional RL methods have been adapted to partially observable settings by learning history-dependent policies that process sequences of past observations and actions using RNNs \cite{Zhu.2017, Zhang.2016, Hausknecht.2015, Wierstra.2010, Bakker.2001}.
-Since directly optimizing from raw histories is challenging, many approaches compress these sequences into compact latent representations, often by introducing auxiliary learning objectives~\cite{Cayci.2024, Ni.2024, Subramanian.2022}.

-Some works address partial observability by training privileged expert policies conditioned on true states and imitating them \cite{Choudhury.2018}.
-However, these methods often lack theoretical guarantees and may lead to suboptimal policies in POMDPs \cite{Warrington.2021}.
+Several approaches have explored the use of privileged information.
+For example, some methods train privileged expert policies conditioned on the true state and then imitate them~\citep{Choudhury.2018}.
+However, these methods often lack theoretical guarantees and may lead to suboptimal policies in POMDPs~\citep{Warrington.2021}.
 To mitigate this, \citet{Warrington.2021} propose constraining the expert policy to yield an optimal policy under partial observability.
-Another line of work exploits privileged information in model-based RL by constructing world models that summarize histories or integrate additional state signals.
-Examples include the Informed Dreamer \cite{Lambrechts.2024}, the Wasserstein Believer \cite{Avalos.2024}, and the Scaffolder \cite{Hu.2024}.
+Another line of work exploits privileged information in model-based RL by constructing world models that summarize by integrating additional state signals.
+Examples include the Informed Dreamer~\citep{Lambrechts.2024}, the Wasserstein Believer~\citep{Avalos.2024}, and the Scaffolder~\citep{Hu.2024}.

-Asymmetric actor-critic methods have emerged as a simple yet powerful framework for leveraging privileged information during training.
-By conditioning the critic on the full state and the actor on the history, these methods aim to guide policy updates more effectively. \citet{Pinto.2017} introduce an early asymmetric actor-critic approach that achieves strong empirical performance but suffers from biased gradient estimates \cite{Baisero.2021}. \citet{Baisero.2021} address this issue by introducing the history-state value function, explicitly modeling the relationship between histories and latent states to ensure unbiased gradients.

-Recent theoretical work has established convergence guarantees for policy gradient and actor-critic methods in both fully and partially observable settings, including symmetric recurrent natural actor-critic methods using RNNs \cite{Cayci.2024, Wang.2020} and asymmetric settings with linear function approximators~\cite{ Lambrechts.2025}.

-Despite these advances, existing actor-critic methods typically assume either full access to the true state during training or no additional information at all.
-However, many real-world settings fall between these extremes: some internal variables may be observable during training, while others remain hidden or only partially measurable.
-Methods that exploit privileged partial information, without requiring full-state access, are vastly unstudied, and it will be the main focus of this article.